Udaydsmls/VideoFrameRateEnhancer/README.md

 # Video Frame Rate Enhancer Pipeline

 ## Overview
-This project implements a terminal-based video enhancement pipeline that processes video files through several stages: data flow management, model training (or using an existing model), frame generation, and video frame rate enhancement.
+This project implements a terminal-based video enhancement pipeline that processes video files through several stages: data flow management, model training (or utilizing an existing model), frame generation, and video frame rate enhancement.
 It offers a user-friendly interface with clear instructions and options for training a new model or reusing an existing one.

+The main objective of this program is to double the frame rate of any given input video.
 ## Features
 - **User-Friendly Terminal UI:** Guides you through the setup and process.
 - **Configurable Paths:** Easily update file paths via `setup.json`.